 Every spring, a contest is held to select a theme for the annual Women's Day event.
-The 2012 Women's Day theme, "Being Active is a Healthy Choice!" was submitted by Janet Bowman of Frostburg, MD.
-Ms. Bowman won a $250.00 prize plus her theme was featured on selected 2012 Women's Day event incentive items.
-Click here to submit a theme for the 2013 contest.
+Last year's Women's Day theme, "Being Active is a Healthy Choice!" was submitted by Janet Bowman of Frostburg, MD.
+Ms. Bowman won a $250.00 prize plus her theme was featured on selected Women's Day event incentive items.
+Click here to submit a theme for the 2014 contest.

 Questions About National Women's Health & Fitness Day?